JoseCanova/JoseCanova/README.md

 Jezz its too much for me.

+With all good mood my layer need to advise the workd.
+Better we think better about him.

 Then as usual someone to cqll ...she could
 Be my daughter with this mood..
 I told her..at least i need to evaluate